Today’s the 5th of June 2021 and, energetically speaking, we’re in Summer.

 ‘Whaaaaaaaaaat?’, you may say.

-And yet this is true: not only ‘Chinese’ energetic seasons differ from those seasons we take for granted in our culture, but they also number not four but five seasons.
+And yet this is true: not only ‘Chinese’ energy seasons differ from those seasons we take for granted in our culture, but they also number not four but five seasons.

 The Red and the Black